 BSU is helping stellar individuals prepare for the future - here are three destined to do great things.
-EBRIGHT ES summer sessions and online classes as well.
-She also appreciates her scholarship funding, something that is often difficult for part-time students to obtain.
+FUTURE - here are three destined to do great things.

 "Kelly is incredibly intelligent," says David Massaglia, BSU assistant professor of accounting.
 "Things just come to her very naturally.
 Even an A isn't good enough for her; she wants a top A."